 Things you need to make a home for your Monarch:

-1. Any kind of clear blass bowl.
+1. Any kind of clear glass bowl or vase.

 2. 2 way tape (optional)

-3. Any kind of screen to cover the bowl (something like a splatter screen for cooking or a piece of windowscreen.
+3. Any kind of screen to cover the bowl (something like a splatter screen for cooking or a piece of windowscreen.)

 CUT A PIECE OF SCREEN TO FIT OVER THE OPENING OF YOUR BOWL.